-NORTHGATE LINK EXTENSION
+4X100 NORTHGATE LINK EXTENSION Managed by: DECM

 Scope: Plan, design, and construct a 4.3 mile extension of light rail from the University of Washington to Northgate via tunnel and elevated alignment.
 Stations will be located at University District, Roosevelt, and Northgate.